Vault Description

 Vault Door

-This is reduced to DC 15 if the party has acquired relevant blueprints or engineering notes
+Reduced to DC 15 if the party has acquired original vault blueprints or engineering notes.

-Only Manistrad Copperlocks, Dworic Ironbelly (Foreman), and Thorek Gemhand (Master Gem Cutter) know the proper method to open the vault.
+Only Manistrad Copperlocks, Dworic Ironbelly, and Thorek Gemhand know the proper opening sequence.

-The four suits are Animated Armor constructs, enchanted to defend the vault.
+The four bronze suits are Animated Armor constructs.

-Only Manistrad Copperlocks, Dworic Ironbelly (Foreman), and Thorek Gemhand (Master Gem Cutter) know the command word.
+Only Copperlocks, Dworic, and Thorek know the word.

 Vault